The Ultimate Guide to Sales Compensation [New Data]

 2. Bonus Off Customer Lifetime Retention (Variable Bonus)

 If your goal is to reduce customer churn, you might want to motivate your sales reps to increase customer lifetime value through up-selling or cross-selling to existing customers.
-One way to do this is through offering bonuses for customer lifetime retention.
+One way to do this is by offering bonuses for customer lifetime retention.

-For instance, perhaps you award your sales reps a bonus of $5,000 for every customer who signs a 3-year contract, and $10,000 for every customer who signs a 5-year contract.
+For instance, perhaps you award your sales reps a bonus of $5,000 for every customer who signs a 3-year contract and $10,000 for every customer who signs a 5-year contract.

 3. Bonus Off Annual Performance (Variable Bonus)

-This type of bonus awards employees who've gone above-and-beyond for the business over the past year.
+This type of bonus awards employees who've gone above and beyond for the business over the past year.

 An example of this would be a bonus given to each sales rep who reached 120% of quota over the past year.

-4. Bonus Off Sales for Specific Product or Service (Above-plan incentive)
+4. Bonus Off Sales for Specific Product or Service (Above-Plan Incentive)

 If you've just launched a new product, it could be a good opportunity to offer SPIFs to your sales reps.